dowdian/Dowdian.DNN.VaultApi/README.md

  - Uses a seperate self-signed 4096 bit certificate to encrypt sections of the web.config files (two web.config files to be exact).
  - Includes basic CRUD methods for managing the Secrets implemented as Web API methods available to authenticated processes within a DNN instance.
  - Does not modify the schema of the DNN database.
- - Can be used either in a development environemnt (localhost) or in an Azure App Service instance.
+ - Can be used either in a development environemnt (localhost), in a self-hosted server situation, or in an Azure App Service instance.
 These instructions focus on a localhost setup (for now).

 ## Certificate Setup {#certificates}
 You'll need to create two self-signed certificates.
 One to authenticate to the Key Vault and the second to encrypt and decrypt sections of the web.config.